-Areas where running a bus service is the least lucrative for private operators will rely most on council subsidy - and so be most affected by the cuts.
+Areas where running a bus service is the least lucrative for private operators, will rely most on council subsidy.

-There are specific things they legally have to do, for example provide transport for children otherwise unable to get to school.
+There are specific things they legally have to do, for example provide transport for children who are otherwise unable to get to school.

 They also have to make sure there are concessionary fares for older and disabled people.
 Although this is partly funded by central government, the grant has been falling, leaving councils to make up the difference.

-But other than that, they are not obliged to fund buses and ensure everyone has access to them.
+But other than that, they are not obliged to fund buses or to ensure everyone has access to them.